-- Once annual cleaning and repair of the chain block is complete it should be then placed under a non-load and heavy load test.
+- Once annual cleaning and repair of the chain block are complete it should be then placed under a non-load and heavy load test.
 If it passes it then may be placed into operation.

-In order to ensure that the electric hoist will work well a pre-use inspection should occur before each use.
+In order to ensure that the electric hoist will work well, a pre-use inspection should occur before each use.

 - Visually inspect the load chains for any damage

 - Make sure the hoist is properly secured

 - Ensure the load does not exceed the loading limit

 - Check to ensure the motions are smooth and regular and that there are no hesitations, vibrations, binding, unusual noises or any other irregularities.

 - Make sure the chain is not kinked or damaged.